ameera-hassan/ameerahassan/README.md

 ## `> impact`

-At **Hassan.CPA**, I specialize in healthcare and nonprofit financial analytics — helping organizations turn operational and financial data into decisions they can act on.
+At **Hassan.CPA**, I specialize in healthcare and nonprofit financial analytics, helping organizations turn operational and financial data into decisions they can act on.

 | Challenge | Approach | Outcome |
 |---|---|---|